Modeling and solving the multimodal car- and ride-sharing problem

-The time complexity of the algorithm is as follows: Line 1 takes $O(|E|)$ time, lines 2-3 take $O(|V|)$ time, lines 4-5 take $O(|E|)$ time, and finally line 6 takes $O(|V|)$ time.
-Hence, assuming that $|V| < |E|$, the running time is $O(|E|)$.

-The dynamic programming algorithm is solved for each pair of depots.
+{A dynamic program is solved for} each pair of depots.
 However, for each start depot, the dynamic programming algorithm will actually solve the problem for all destination depots.
-So, we only need to call the dynamic programming algorithm D times, resulting in the overall time complexity $O(|D \times E|)$ for solving all pricing problems.
+So, we only need to call the dynamic programming algorithm $|D|$ times, resulting in the overall time complexity $O(|D| \times |E|)$ for solving all pricing problems.

 Since we have one value $f_v$ for every node, the space complexity of the dynamic programming algorithm is $O(|V|)$.
-This is clearly overshadowed by the size of the graph $G = (V,E)$.
+This is clearly overshadowed by the size of the graph.

-Notice that when the dynamic programming algorithm terminates we may have several distinct solutions $f_{(d,h)}$ for different arrival times $h$.
+Notice that when the dynamic programming algorithm terminates we may have several distinct solutions ending at depot $d$, for different arrival times $h$.
 The algorithm may easily be modified to return all these distinct solutions.